Over the past few months I have talked about lies: How we lie to ourselves, how they lie to us, how we believed our own lies. Lying to ourselves

 Also ask yourself how many of your fears are generated by your partner?
 Honestly generated by your partner not by your own head?
 That way you can use that knowledge to tell the voice in your head to fuck off!
 Letting another fear go.

 If you fear so much, ask yourself why.
 If they are because of the actions of someone else (in the here and now) then ask yourself what you can do to stop those fears.
-Because this all ties in with: if you want to survive then the person who betrayed has to be contrite.
-Remember all you have is yourself, don’t lose that.

 Making This Better the book is now available including the journal entries for the first 5 years of our recovery & the whole 21 days of ‘The War’.
 Available internationally in paperback and ebook at Amazon and Barnes & Noble also available at Xlibris and Apple Books for iPad and Waterstones Bookstores for click & collect